Categories

 Sepals

 The sepals are small modified leaves located around the base of a flower.
-Sepals support the flower and provide protection to the other flower parts while the flower is closed before and after pollination.
+Sepals support the flower and protect the other flower parts while the flower is closed before and after pollination.
 You can find sepals still attached to some fruits.

 stem of a pink flower in macro photography